MarkJelic/TEC-1G/Documentation/Assembly/Fullisik.md

 (Note that on the Anniversary Editions of the board, the silkscreen is incorrect as well as other issues.
 See the Errata page for things you need to do to the board **BEFORE** starting assembly.)

+### Step 2.
+Soldering
-**Step 2.** There are two 330 ohm Resistors that are connected to the tiny 1.8mm LEDs, one (R5) above the Reset switch and the other (R14) to the right of the Shift (Function) key.
+There are two 330 ohm Resistors that are connected to the tiny 1.8mm LEDs, one (R5) above the Reset switch and the other (R14) to the right of the Shift (Function) key.
 These need to be soldered in first.

 ![Resistor Locations](./pictures/Fullisik_resistors.jpg) ![330ohm Resistors](./pictures/resistor_330r.jpg)